GaiaGaiaHUANG/Pi-Zi-Wei-Vision-Board/README.md

-# Zi Wei Vision Board
+# Pi Zi Wei Vision Board

-An interactive Zi Wei (Purple Star Astrology) vision board — a single-page web experience built around the 12 palaces, with editable name/mantra fields, animated backgrounds, palace detail views, and an A3 print/export layout.
+An interactive Zi Wei (Purple Star Astrology) vision board used the concept of Pi — a single-page web experience built around the 12 palaces, with editable name/mantra fields, animated backgrounds, palace detail views, and an A3 print/export layout.